jake1164/IPTVGuideDog/docs/design/ARCHITECTURE_MAP.md

 - Stream proxy required: playlists point to /stream/* URLs (relay-only in V1).

 ## V1 Client Contract
-- Playlist includes url-tvg pointing at this service’s XMLTV endpoint.
+- Playlist includes url-tvg pointing at this service's XMLTV endpoint.
-- Playlist stream URLs point to this service’s /stream/* endpoint.
+- Playlist stream URLs point to this service's /stream/* endpoint.
 - Clients do not consume raw provider URLs.